vijay1041/tmdb-movie-app/README.md

 # 🎬 MovieDB – IMDB Clone

 A modern movie database web application built using React and TMDB API.
-The project focuses on clean UI, structured state management with Redux Toolkit, and smooth navigation using React Router.
+The project focuses on clean UI, structured state management with Redux Toolkit, and smooth client-side routing.

-This application allows users to explore trending movies, search titles, view detailed information, and manage a persistent watchlist.
+Users can explore trending movies, search by title, view detailed information, watch trailers, and manage a persistent watchlist.

 ---